Breast Cancer’s Pink Ribbons: Are We Overselling Awareness?

 But over the years, my concerns have shifted.
 I’m less anxious about finding breast cancer in my own body than I am about finding a cure.
-I know that one in 8 women are at risk during their lifetime, up from 1 in 11 back when pink ribbons first came on the scene.
-Despite advances in detection and treatment and millions of charitable dollars raised, it turns out that aren’t much closer to finding out what causes breast cancer.
+I know that one in eight women are at risk during their lifetime, up from one in 11 back when pink ribbons first came on the scene.
+Despite advances in detection and treatment and millions of charitable dollars raised, it turns out that we aren’t much closer to finding out what causes breast cancer.

 Sure, we can talk about being aware, wear a “save the boobies” bracelet or a “cop a feel” t-shirt, but has all the focus on being aware of our breasts reduced our chances of getting the disease in the first place?

 Not really.
 Medical experts now advise against teaching women to conduct formal monthly breast self-exams.
 Breast Self Exams don’t save lives or find breast cancers earlier than mammograms.
 I’ve been getting mammograms for some 25 years now.
 Turns out that all those visits to a breast-imaging center weren’t necessary.
 Such screenings are no longer recommended for women under age 40, with the latest guidelines suggesting women wait until age 50 (unless there is a specific family history or exposure to radiation).
 Still charitable breast cancer organizations continue to tout and even overstate the benefits of BSE’s and mammograms, while neglecting to mention the risks.